Code-Institute-Submissions/milestone-project-two-1/readme.md

 - <b><a href="https://getbootstrap.com/">Bootstrap 4.3.1</a></b> - used for grid system.
 - <b><a href="https://jquery.com/">JQuery 3.4.0</a></b> - used for DOM Traversal and Manipulation.
 - <b><a href="https://fonts.google.com/">Google Fonts</a></b> - used for the fonts across the game application.
-- <b><a href="https://fonts.google.com/">Google Fonts</a></b>.

 <h2>TESTING</h2>

+<h4>Overall</h4>
 - During and throughout the build, the overall website was tested on google chrome using devTools, and testing responsiveness using the device toolbar.
 - Tested responsiveness by resizing the window everytime I implemented a new piece of code.
 AND also tested it physically viewing it on mobile, tablet, mac and windows laptop, windows desktop, and different browsers (firefox, safari, google chrome, opera)
 - The jQuery code was tested in the early stages of the build using Jasmine.
-Throughout the build, tested the code using console of devTools.
+Throughout the build, tested the code using console of devTools to ensure no errors or high logs were present.
 - When adding the javascript code, there was continuous testing of the button elements.
 CSS & HTML was also tested alongside the JS code, due to it referencing elements of CSS & HTML.
+- Added media queries to try resolve mobile and tablet views as it wasn't being responsive when scaled down to smaller screens.
+Added CSS code to center console as much as possible on smaller screens.
 - Checked button sizes so they were responsive and large enough to be clicked in mobile view.
-- Ensuring header was resized when viewing on smaller screens (aka mobile) and amending padding-bottom to account for navbar covering half the image when viewing on a smaller screen.
+- Ensuring header was resized when viewing on smaller screens and amending margin-bottom for console as there was a huge gap between the text for the rules and the game console.
 - Validated HTML code via <a href="https://validator.w3.org/">Validator.org</a>, CSS via <a href="https://jigsaw.w3.org/css-validator/">Jigsaw.org</a> and jQuery via <a href="https://www.jslint.com/">JSLint.com</a>
+- When testing the code to make sure there were no errors via jquery, JSLint showed 8 warnings which all refered to lines of code that had more than 80 characters in length.
+When cross checking with <a href="https://jshint.com/">JSHint</a>, it showed no errors or warnings.

+<h4>Simon Game Testing</h4>
+Made sure the buttons and console was working, by testing each element that would be logical in the steps using the game.
+<b>Toggle Switch</b> - Checked this switch first to ensure that the Start & Counter buttons would activated, and the game would light up button.
+<b>Start Button</b> - Tested Start Button to ensure this switched to a bright green to indicate the game is on.
+<b>Counter/b> - Made sure the counter displayed "--".
+Then the number of rounds when switch toggled to the on position.
+<b>Strict Button/b> - Made sure to click to light up bright red, and ensure that if player fails, need to restart from round 1 in strict mode.

+Browser Testing - Based on the above, everything appears as it should.
+Everything works as it should.
+Mobile/Tablet Testing - via Chrome devTools - tested screen sizes via responsive mode, including the following viewport sizes:
+- Samsung Galaxy s9+ (380 x 740)
+- iPad Mini (768 x 1024)
+- iPad (768 x 1024)
+- iPad Pro (1024 x 1366)
+- iPhone X (375 x 812)
+- iPhone 6/7/8/Plus (414 x 736)
+- Pixel 2 (411 x 823)
+- Pixel 2 XL (411 x 731)

+Based on the the screen sizes above, I had to add media queries (as previously mentioned) to try and center the console as much as possible.
+It wasnt' absolutely perfect, but worked as it should.

+<h2>DEPLOYMENT</h2>